Lakshkrish03/Home-Loan-default-Prediction/README.md

 ![Alt Text](https://github.com/Lakshkrish03/House-Loan-default-Prediction/blob/main/Home_Loan_Defaults_pic.jpg?raw=true)

+### Problem Area 🏠

-The Problem Area: Home loan default prediction involves the task of assessing the likelihood that a borrower will default on their mortgage loan based on various factors and historical data.
+Home loan default prediction involves the task of assessing the likelihood that a borrower will default on their mortgage loan based on various factors and historical data.
 When individuals apply for home loans, lenders evaluate their creditworthiness to determine the risk associated with lending them money.
 Default